Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched

 As years passed by and life happened, her flair for writing increased, but the will to turn it into a full-time profession went on diminishing.
 She moved to London and took up various jobs of which one being a researcher at Amnesty international.

 In 1990, she conceived the idea of Harry Potter while sitting on a delayed train from Manchester to London’s King Cross.
-Over the course of the next five years, she mapped out the storyline of all seven parts of the saga.
+Over the next five years, she mapped out the storyline of all seven parts of the saga.
 She scribbled notes on odd scraps of paper and with a mass of these notes; she moved to Portugal and began teaching English as a foreign language.

 Take away: Never give up.
 If you love doing something, do it.
 Do it in baby steps without worrying about what will it culminate into, but keep at it.
-Rowling’s persistence at writing despite all her professional and personal commitments is definitely a thing to be absorbed and imbibed.
+Rowling’s persistence at writing despite all her professional and personal commitments is a thing to be absorbed and imbibed.